Massive wave propagation near null infinity: Introduction

 One compactification that does the trick is the usual Penrose diagram $\smash{\bbP\hookleftarrow \bbR^{1,d}}$ of Minkowski space.
 But, the Penrose diagram does not offer adequate resolution at timelike infinity, where solutions to Klein--Gordon display their oscillatory asymptotic tails.
 Rather, as in \cite{BasinVasyWunsch}\cite{HintzVasyScriEB}, we use a third compactification $\bbO\hookleftarrow \bbR^{1,d}$ that refines both the radial and Penrose compactifications in the sense that one has compatible blowdown maps $\bbO\to \bbP,\bbM$.
-The space $\bbO$ can thus be constructed in two equivalent ways: blowing up $\scrI\subseteq \bbM$, in which case we write
+The space $\bbO$ can thus be constructed in two equivalent ways: by performing a polar blowup of $\scrI\subseteq \bbM$, in which case we write

+or by blowing up spacelike and timelike infinity in $\bbP$ in an appropriate way.
+The space $\bbO$ is a manifold-with-corners (mwc) with corners of codimension two.